hoaproject/Stream/README.md

 A stream is like a pipe, with an input, and an output.
 This is possible to cut this pipe in two pieces, and insert a small part: A filter.
-There are three types of pipe, identified by constants on the `Hoa\Stream\Filter\Filter` class:
+There are three types of filter, identified by constants on the `Hoa\Stream\Filter\Filter` class:

   1. `Filter::READ` when the filter applies for reading operations,
   2. `Filter::WRITE` when the filter applies for writing operations,